statbiophys/pygor3/README.md

     ```

-    This creates a directory **models** with the following structure will be created
+    This command creates a directory **models** with the following structure

     ```
     models/